LGBTQIA+ Affirming Therapy in Baltimore

 What to Expect

 When you contact us to schedule therapy for LGBTQIA+ affirming support, we'll arrange an initial consultation.
-Our forms use inclusive language and ask about pronouns and chosen names.
+Our forms uses respectful language and ask about pronouns and chosen names.
 Your therapist will use the language you prefer, respect your boundaries about what you want to discuss, and validate your experiences.

 We integrate affirmative therapy principles with approaches like Cognitive Behavioral Therapy and Dialectical Behavior Therapy based on your needs.
 We understand that your sexual orientation or gender identity is one aspect of who you are, and we address all the concerns you bring to therapy.